 “We had to adopt a new model of seeing things at Vinomofo,” says Mariano.
 “We’ve migrated to a customer value model driven by information.”

 But that customer value model wouldn’t be possible until Vinomofo could solve their technical challenges, which included:

-- Messy data: Prior to implementing the Lexer CDP, Vinomofo’s data wasn’t normalised and included many duplicate profiles.
-Because of this, it was difficult to determine true customer behavior that could inform personalisation strategies.
+- Messy data: Prior to implementing the Lexer CDP, Vinomofo’s data wasn’t normalized and included many duplicate profiles.
+Because of this, it was difficult to determine true customer behavior that could inform personalization strategies.

 - No reporting: A lack of reporting is a classic startup challenge.
 For Vinomofo, much of their reporting was done in different systems that were telling different stories about customers.